MicrosoftDocs/learn/learn-pr/wwl-sci/data-normalization-microsoft-sentinel/includes/2-understand.md

 To view ASIM functions in your Microsoft Sentinel environment.

-- Navigate to your Microsoft Sentinel workspace in Azure portal
+- Navigate to your Microsoft Sentinel workspace in the Azure portal
 - Select Logs from the left navigation
 - Expand the schema and filter pane on the left side (if needed use the ellipsis to reveal all the tools)
 - Select Functions